daveschudel/Fedora-KDE/README.md

 <br><br>
 ### KDE Desktop Effects

 I started using a Desktop Effect called Energize B [Burn-My-Windows] available on the KDE Store [https://www.pling.com/p/1884311It].
 It makes opening & closing windows look like they're beaming in and out with a transporter.
-Completely frivolous eye candy. :)
+But I miss the spinning cube.
+I hope the KDE developers bring it back.
+I had an image of an open Stargate at the top & bottom.

+KDE is great if you want to show off :)
 <br><br>

 <a name="power"></a>